aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-attribute-serialization.md

 ###### Value Length

-Key Length MUST be a big-endian unsigned integer equal to the length of [Map Value](#map-value).
+Value Length MUST be a big-endian unsigned integer equal to the length of [Map Value](#map-value).

 ###### Map Value

-Map Value is equivalent to the top level [Value].
+Map Value is equivalent to the top level [Value](#value).
 A Map MAY hold any DynamoDB Attribute Value data type, and MAY hold values of different types.